Learn to protect yourself from a phishing, smishing or vishing attack

 Phishing is the name given to email scams that focus on getting your personal details, with the end goal of being able to impersonate you online.
 The impersonator (actor), can use your identity to commit fraudulent activities such as stealing your information or your money.

 This resource provides some essential skills in developing the critical thinking skills required for being able to detect a phishing attack.
-There are two videos covering similar content for either families or teachers.

 Cyber safety is a need in the digital age.
 Organisations around the world are being hit by spams and scams.
 Some steal money, others your identity.
 Smishing is one such scam.
 It is a Phishing scam that gets delivered via mobile phone text message (SMS).
 It might have links in it that take you to a malicious website and request you to fill in sensitive personal information such as your bank account number.
 As more and more people use their personal smartphones for work, smishing is becoming a business threat as well as a consumer threat.